chrismlusk/accuraty-templates/DNN/skin/README.md

 # Skin

+This folder is where we save starter files to build a custom DNN skin.
+When copying these files for use in a project, be sure they are added to `/Portals/_default/Skins/{CLIENT ABBREVIATION}/`.

-A theme is known as a skin in DNN, and it defines the look and feel of the website.
+A skin defines the look and feel of the website.
 Skinning provides a separation of presentation and content.
 At their most basic, skins are comprised of layouts (ASCX) and stylesheets (CSS).

 ## Layouts and Panes